lkk688/llm-multimem-agent/docs/self-supervised.md

 > **"Predict parts of the data from other parts of the data"**

-This fundamental insight has enabled:
+This fundamental insight, first formalized in [Representation Learning: A Review and New Perspectives](https://arxiv.org/abs/1206.5538) by Bengio et al. (2013), has enabled:

 - **Massive scalability** with unlimited unlabeled data
 - **Rich representation learning** that captures underlying data structures